Kurinku-Studios/FNF-Forward-Launcher/CONTRIBUTING.md

 - commit and push your changes to your fork
 - make a "Pull request" on this project with your changes

-any PR's will be reviewed, changes maybe asked for to your code making it the standard expected from this project.
+any PR's will be reviewed, changes maybe asked for to your code making it the standard expected from this project as well as removing any security vulnerabilities (if found).

+If your PR gets merged with the project, not only will you have your code in this launcher, but your github username will forever be in the contributions section on Github.

-Thanks
+Thanks and happy hacking.